 1. Lightly toast the inside surface of the tortilla before flipping and filling it

 I buy the whole wheat tortillas from Trader Joe’s, and while they’re quite soft out of the bag, both sides need to be toasted in order to get a crispy quesadilla shell.
 To do this, I turn the heat on low and let the tortilla sit alone on the skillet over the burner.
-Once it’s lightly browned (but without dark spots), I use a spatula to make a crease and fold the tortilla in half, making sure the toasted side is facing inwards.
+Once it’s lightly browned (but without dark spots), I use a spatula to make a crease and fold the tortilla in half (make sure the toasted side is facing in, so the untoasted side gets exposed to the heat).
 That way both sides get cooked through without any burnt spots.

-The crispy tortilla shell sets off the oozy cheese inside, but too much cheese can spoil the effect.
-Adding too much cheese turns the whole thing into a greasy, sloppy mess, and the tortilla wilts under the weight of it all.
+The crispy tortilla shell sets off the oozy cheese inside, but with cheese, it’s possible to have too much of a good thing in this case.
+I’m a big fan of Adding too much cheese turns the whole thing into a sloppy mess, the tortilla wilts under the weight of it all, and the flavor combinations of beans, potato, and spices are a bit overwhelmed by the frank cheesiness of it all.
 I’ve found that a rounded 1/4 cup results in perfect quesadillas every time.

 Both the beans and the sweet potatoes can be made a few days ahead and stored, covered, in the refrigerator.
-If preparing these in advance, turn the flame down to medium-low once you start cooking the quesadillas to allow the inner ingredients sufficient time to warm through before the tortilla browns too much.
+If preparing these in advance, turn the flame down to medium-low once you start cooking the quesadillas to allow the inner ingredients sufficient time to warm through before the tortillas brown too much.